SixSq/old.sixsq.github.com/README.md

   * Links can't be used in twitter block because stylesheet makes all links look like "Learn more >>".
 Fix stylesheet.

+  * Stylesheet has been updated to style ul in the tweet block.
+But, this embeds an ul inside a paragraph; this should be a div instead to make legal HTML.

   * Compressed font in banner title makes word boundries too small.
     Is it possible to compress text without compressing the spaces?